Oakland Schools

-Oakland Schools (OS) is the intermediate school district serving Oakland County, Michigan in Metro Detroit.
-The headquarters is located in Waterford Township.
+Oakland Schools (OS) is the intermediate school district serving Oakland County, Michigan.
+The intermediate district serves 28 local school districts in the suburbs of Detroit, and is headquartered in Waterford Township.

-As of 2013, within Oakland County the district serves 28 local school districts, 19 public school academies, and 111 nonpublic school buildings.

 History

 In 1962 Oakland Schools was established.

 In October 2003 the lawyer for the intermediate school district began handling Freedom of Information Act instead of the communications department of the district.
 This occurred after the district received criticism accusing it of withholding documents from the public.
 Later that month the Oakland Schools board of education removed James Redmond from his position of superintendent because he had used district funds to pay for personal flying lessons and for arranging $680,000 in buyouts.
 The board installed Dan Austin as acting superintendent.

 Due to decreased property values, in 2009 the district announced that furloughs, layoffs, and wage freezes would occur.